 - What City do you live in?
-(Contra Costa County residents only) - What is the total of your PG&E? - If over \$300, we will determine eligibility at their appointment and will have to make a payment depending on eligibility. - Are there any children 5 years or younger? - o If yes, birth certificates of children are required. - Is there anyone in the household 60 years or older? - If yes, verification of identification is required. - Is there anyone in the household disabled? - If yes, verification of disability can vary from State Disability, Social Security, workers comp., Paid Family Leave. - Have you been helped in the past (new client)? - If there an Active Military or Veteran in the household? - Whose name is on the PG&E bill?
+(Contra Costa County residents only) - What is the total of your PG&E? - If utility bill is over \$300, we will determine eligibility at their appointment and client will have to make a payment depending on eligibility to bring their total balance to zero. - Are there any children 5 years or younger? - If yes, birth certificates of children are required. - Is there anyone in the household 60 years or older? - If yes, verification of identification is required. - Is there anyone in the household disabled? - If yes, verification of disability can vary from State Disability, Social Security, Wworkers Ceomp., Paid Family Leave. - Have you been helped in the past (new client)? - If there an Active Military or Veteran in the household? - Whose name is on the PG&E bill?
 Is that person over the age of 18?
-If so, please bring I.D. of the person. - Current monthly whole utility bill (blue strip) and a 48hr notice or shut off (if applicable), income of all household members over the age of 18 for the past 30 days and legal status for the applicant.
+If so, please bring I.D. of the person. - Current monthly whole utility bill (all pages) (blue strip) and a 48hr notice or shut off (if applicable), income of all household members over the age of 18 for the past 30 days and legal status for the applicant.